 Pull Yourself out of Depression

-- If you feel comfortable speaking with a friend or relative about your concerns, feel free to discuss your problem of life changing transitions.
+- If you feel comfortable speaking with a friend or relative about your concerns, feel free to discuss your problem of life-changing transitions.
 You will definitely find someone who will help and accompany you to your healthcare provider.

-- In addition to eating well, sleeping, and practicing other self-care, there are also a number of hobbies that can reduce stress.
+- In addition to eating well, sleeping, and practising other self-care, there are also a number of hobbies that can reduce stress.
 You might want to consider involving yourself in a hobby that is not only enjoyable, but that can help reduce your overall stress levels.

 - Scheduling a weekly session with your friends could help get you out from difficult times.

-- Maintaining essential areas including new lifestyle (which can make it easy to put fitness, sleep, and healthy eating) could helping you retain your sanity and feel clear-headed, even on your most anxious days.
+- Maintaining essential areas including new lifestyle (which can make it easy to put fitness, sleep, and healthy eating) could help you retain your sanity and feel clear-headed, even on your most anxious days.

 - Trained and licensed mental health professionals can provide support in helping you to find relief from your symptoms.
 Psychotherapy can help individuals to address mental health issues.

 - Exercise has countless physical health benefits such as strengthening your heart, lowering blood pressure, reducing body fat, and improving strength.
 Exercise has also been shown to have numerous mental health benefits including reducing stress, anxiety, and depression.

 - You should take proper sleep as it could affect your psychological state and mental health.
 A proper and healthy diet could also play a vital role to come out of mental health issues.

 - In order to get temporary relief from stress and depression, Students should avoid the use of drugs and alcohol.